25 Sep Birds Strike! | Oct 2019

 Instead, slow down.

 Real joy comes from building positive relationships.
 Then your kindness becomes a legacy that people cherish.
-The trinkets and toys, however, end up in the trash.

 4) Support conservation.